antoineFrau/video-game-website/README.md

     - account management fully working with store cookie id for future request to the API.
     - post golden book working

-Next steps:
+    - admin-panel / admin-login -> fully working
+    - menu change if user logged
     - add games page
+    - create games (HangMan/Snake)
+    - add user-panel
     - add score board with search engine (autocompletion on name)-> API
-    - add user-panel
-    - add admin-panel

-Note:

-Everyone can play but score will not be saved.

-If logged, send the score to the api and could be found on the score board page.
+Next steps:

+## Note
+You can play only if you logged.

+## Author
+Antoine Frau - Master 1 Développement Full-Stack.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details